Alfresco/docs-alfresco/search-enterprise/latest/using/unsupported.md

 ## Index and re-index

-* Re-index of permissions and content associated with indexed nodes.
 * Indexing of nodes created during content repository bootstrap.
 For example, the sample site data. @Engineering what is this example?

 ## Search features

 * Site queries
 * Path queries
-* Aspect queries (works using only the exact aspect name)
 * Tag queries
 * Highlighting
 * Fingerprinting